-In the Summer of 2016 we spent a week in Austria.
+In the Summer of 2016 we spent a week in Austria, during a 6 week European road trip.
 We had such a fun time, before this week we had only been to Austria in the snow, which is magical on its own.
 Below I give an itinerary for one week in Austria.
+Austria is a perfect country for road trips.

 Where to start a week in Austria

 We started our week in Austria in Breitenwang.
 It’s close to the German border and to Füssen, Germany.
 Füssen is home to the famous Neuschwanstein castle and the Hohenschwangau castle.
-Both are beautiful.
+Both are beautiful and both are among the fairytale castles in Europe, fairytale castles in Germany and fairytale castles in the World.
 After visiting both these castles, cross the border into Austria and make the short drive to Breitenwang.

 Breitenwang is in the Austrian state of Tyrol, in the district of Reutte.
 We stayed at campsite Seespitze for one night.
 The weather was sadly not that great when we camped at Breitenwang, a lot of rain.
 But with better weather the campsite is ideal, it’s right on the Plansee, which has boat tours, fishing, diving and hiking around the lake.
 Further more with all the forest surrounding the lake there’s ample hiking and exploring opportunities here.